thehelmetedheinsight/Alaska-Deluxe-Generator/README.md

 License: GPLv3
 Co-designed with Grok (xAI) – November 2025

 Jesus is Lord of all.
-I praise you.
 I thank you.
-Others may join.
+Others, please join me anytime.